LEARN MORE ABOUT us

 A: An introductory consultation and training session lasts 45 minutes to an hour and is offered at a price of $100, due at the time of the appointment in cash or check payable to Jim Clarry.

 A: The vast majority of our sessions are performed on a private, one-on-one basis.

-A: A monthly membership fee of $5 is charged at the beginning of each month.
-Upon purchasing a membership or activating an account previously placed on hold, members will be charged a fee that is prorated for the number of days remaining in the month in which the membership commences or is activated.
-Training session fees vary by trainer, and range from $85 to $150 per session.
-Fees are subject to change.
+A: Training session fees vary by trainer, and range from $85 to $150 per session.
+All fees are subject to change.
 Your trainer will be pleased to provide you with all fee information during your introductory consultation and training session.

 Q: How am I billed?